Dev-Filip/UE4-VR-Template/README.md

 # UE4-VR-Template
-Template for making VR projects in UE4.
-Create a VR project for Windows or Oculus Quest faster.
+Template for making UE4 VR projects faster for Windows or Oculus Quest.

 ### How to rename project